etclabscore/go-orphan-tracker/README.md

 - `raw_sql` This query parameter enables the caller to execute arbitrary SQL queries.
   :warning: This query parameter precludes any other query parameters.
 Any other query parameters will be ignored.

+## Schema

+The Sqlite3 database schema is as follows:

+- `headers` This table contains block header information (height, hash, timestamp, etc.).
+  It is used to track the sidechain and uncle progress of the blockchain.
+  - Entries will fill the boolean `orphan` field as `true` if they are sidechain (non-canonical) blocks.
+  - Entries will fill the string `uncleBy` field with the block/header hash of the block/header recording this block as an uncle.
+    The field will be empty if the block is not recorded as an uncle.
+- `txes` This table contains transactions information (hash, from, to, value, etc.).
+  These transactions are contained in either an uncle and/or orphan block.
+- `header_txes` This table is a join table which relates the `txes` table to the `headers` table as a many-to-many relation.

+Fields which are natively `common.Hash` or `common.Address` or `*big.Int` or other "specialty" fields (`BlockNonce`) are coerced to (usually) `string` or sometimes `uint64` if I'm sure they won't overflow. `common.Hash` and `common.Address` values will be stored hex-encoded, while `*big.Int` values are stored as numerical strings (via the `*big.Int.String()` method).